gjdanis/gjdanis.github.io/_posts/2015-09-14-writing-a-simple-interpreter-cs.md

 ### Full code and where we’re going

-By the end of this blog, you'll know how to implement a simple interpreter.
+By the end of this blog you'll know how to implement a simple interpreter.
 And your code will be able to interpret code like this.

 {% highlight racket %}
 > (define fib (lambda (n) ;; Fibonacci!